This Is Why Trump's Tax Reform Won't Matter For Growth

 The market rises under the idea that tax reform means a lower corporate tax rate and thus, higher profits for both S&P 500 companies (SPY) and even more so, Russell 2000 (IWM) companies.

-Most of the bullish analyses on tax reform use a straight line method to say that the average effective tax rate is around 27% for large-cap companies and a reduction to 20% would translate to about a 10% increase to earnings.

-This analysis does not take into consideration the details in the proposal including limiting the expensing of interest and closing other loop holes that may actually raise taxes for many companies.
+Most of the bullish analyses on tax reform use a straight line method to say that the average effective tax rate is around 27% for large-cap companies, and a reduction to 20% would translate to about a 10% increase to earnings.
+This analysis does not take into consideration the details in the proposal, including limiting the expensing of interest and closing other loopholes that may actually raise taxes for many companies.

 World renowned investor Jim Chanos was on CNBC recently where he said "what many people don't understand is that the vast majority of large cap companies tax rates will actually go up."

-I do not think the bullishness and the calculations that many are using to justify the rise in stock prices is accurate or correct.
+I do not think the bullishness and the calculations that many are using to justify the rise in stock prices are accurate or correct.
 That aside, the truth is that whatever the numbers are, tax reform will not matter!

-Below I'll lay out the reasons why the hype and drama around tax reform is all noise and will not have an economic impact in the long run.
+Below, I'll lay out the reasons why the hype and drama around tax reform is all noise and will not have an economic impact in the long run.
 I cannot guarantee what direction the short-term knee-jerk reactions to each tax headline will be, but I can offer some facts on the issues of taxes that clearly show this as nothing more than a reshuffling of the tax burden that will have no long-term economic impact.

 Surely the tax burden will change hands, some individuals will pay more, some less, and corporations will have varied impacts.
-When all is said any done, the total taxes collected by the government are extremely likely to be the exact same.
+When all is said and done, the total taxes collected by the government are extremely likely to be the exact same.

 Every tax break for someone will likely be made up by someone else, dollar for dollar.
-I can say that with a high degree of confidence because for the past 65 years, regardless of tax policy, taxes collected as a percentage of GDP has been identical.
+I can say that with a high degree of confidence because for the past 65 years, regardless of tax policy, taxes collected as a percentage of GDP have been identical.
 A flat line.

 Taxes as a percentage of GDP have remained perfectly flat for 65 years.
 Someone's tax cut is always someone's tax increase.
 This data remained flat for 65 years despite many changes in income tax brackets.